-Director – Michel Gondry, Screenplay – Evan Goldberg & Seth Rogen, Based on the Radio Show Created by George W. Trendle, Producer – Neil H. Moritz, Photography – John Schwartzman, Music – James Newton Howard, Visual Effects Supervisor – Jamie Dixon, Visual Effects – CIS Hollywood (Supervisor – Gregory Oehler), CIS Vancouver (Supervisor – Mark Breakspear), Hammerhead Productions (Supervisor – Justin Jones), Luma Pictures (Supervisor – Payam Shohadi) & Pixomondo, Special Effects Supervisor – John A. Frazier, Production Design – Owen Paterson.
-Production Company – Original Film
+Director – Michel Gondry, Screenplay – Evan Goldberg & Seth Rogen, Based on the Radio Show Created by George W. Trendle, Producer – Neal H. Moritz, Photography – John Schwartzman, Music – James Newton Howard, Visual Effects Supervisor – Jamie Dixon, Visual Effects – CIS Hollywood (Supervisor – Gregory Oehler), CIS Vancouver (Supervisor – Mark Breakspear), Hammerhead Productions (Supervisor – Justin Jones), Luma Pictures (Supervisor – Payam Shohadi) & Pixomondo, Special Effects Supervisor – John A. Frazier, Production Design – Owen Paterson.
+Production Company – Original Film.

 Seth Rogen (Britt Reid/The Green Hornet), Jay Chou (Kato), Christoph Waltz (Benjamin Chudnofsky), Cameron Diaz (Lenore Case), David Harbour (District Attorney Frank Scanlon), Tom Wilkinson (James Reid), Edward James Olmos (Mike Axford), Jamie Harris (Popeye), [uncredited] James Franco (Danny ‘Crystal’ Clear)